ArtemisRS/hunllef/README.md

 Simulator for the Corrupted Hunllef fight in OSRS.
 The goal is to predict food needed and time taken for a perfectly executed fight.
-There are a number of options available for setting simulation conditions including number of trials, combat stats, combat styles, armour tier, and eating strategies.
+There are a number of options available for setting simulation conditions including number of trials, combat stats, combat styles, armour/weapon tiers, and eating strategies.

 Features:
 - All 3 player combat styles supported (Melee, Ranged, and Magic)